-The input terminals are connected to a metal plates which are sandwiched to the n-type and p-type layers.
-This type of laser diode is also called as a “Homojunction Laser Diode”.
-The intrinsic region between the p-type and n-type material is used to increase the volume of active region, so that more number of holes and electrons can accumulate at the junction.
-This allows more number of electrons to recombine with holes at any instant of time, resulting in better output power.
+The input terminals are connected to a metal plate that is sandwiched between the n-type and p-type layers.
+This type of laser diode is also called a “Homojunction Laser Diode”.
+The intrinsic region between the p-type and n-type material is used to increase the volume of the active region so that more holes and electrons can accumulate at the junction.
+This allows more number electrons to recombine with holes at any instant of time, resulting in better output power.
 The laser light is emitted from the elliptical region.
 This beam from the laser diode can be further focused using an optical lens.
 This entire PIN diode (P-type, Intrinsic, N-Type) arrangement is enclosed normally in a metal casing.

 Types of Laser Diodes

 In this type of laser diodes, an additional confinement layer of different materials is sandwiched between the two p-type and n-type materials.
 Each of the junctions between different materials is called a heterostructure.
 Because of the presence of two heterostructures, this type of laser diode is named a double heterostructure (DH) laser diode.
 The advantage of this DH laser diode is that the active region is confined to a thin layer which gives better optical amplification.

 The quantum well laser diode has a very thin middle layer, which acts as a quantum well.
 The electrons will be able to use quantum energy levels when transitioning from higher energy levels to lower energy levels.
 This gives a better efficiency for this type of laser diode.

 The thin middle layer in the quantum well laser diode is very small for confining emitted light effectively.
 To compensate for this, in the separate confinement heterostructure laser diode, another two layers are added over the three initial layers.
 These layers have a lower refractive index and help in confining the emitted light effectively.